 Every dollar counts in a budget, especially when you have big financial goals to tackle.
-If you are trying to eliminate debt, you might be on the lookout for additional ways to trim your expenses, like skipping the salon or barbershop.
+If you’re working on debt management, you might be on the lookout for additional ways to trim your expenses, like skipping the salon or barbershop.
 However, don’t give up your stylist just yet.
 Here are a few things to consider before you cut your own hair.

 Cut Your Own Hair or Stick With the Professionals